 India-UN Development Partnership Fund in Response to COVID-19

-The India-UN Development Partnership Fund, managed by UNOSSC, is working rapidly to support projects that aim to respond to the COVID-19 pandemic in many different countries in the Global South.
+The India-UN Development Partnership Fund, managed by UNOSSC, is working rapidly to support projects to respond to the COVID-19 pandemic in many different countries in the Global South.
 The Fund is supporting projects that focus on a wide range of issues, including increasing national healthcare capacities, reducing risk of transmission, mitigating socio-economic impact and catalyzing transformative recovery.
 For details on recently approved initiatives of the Fund, including its Commonwealth window, please click here.

-Southern Countries Response to the COVID-19 Pandemic
+Mapping of Southern Countries Response to the COVID-19 Pandemic

 UNOSSC conducted a mapping on South-South Galaxy of responses and efforts of health authorities, mainly the Ministries of Health across countries of the global South, to help mitigate the impact of the COVID-19 pandemic.
 The objective of the mapping is to provide a dynamic repository of efforts in addressing the pandemic and enable countries to quickly access information, compare practices, and learn from one another through South-South knowledge exchanges.
 The mapping also includes official donation platforms established by governments, where available.
 This will facilitate the scaling up of efforts and allow countries of the South to adequately mitigate the risks of the pandemic ahead of time.
 Additionally, the mapping includes examples of sub-regional, regional and interregional organizations that are serving as important platforms for coordinating South-South cooperation efforts in response to the COVID-19 pandemic.